munakaghamelu/munaaghamelu/README.md

 ### Questions to answer
 1. What is a React component?
+    - a component is a reusable part of a website, websites are technically just components.
+React allows us to manipulate a website with these repeatable components without having to refresh a webpage or go onto a different webpage.
 2. How do functions work in React?
+    - every component must return something, so components are made up of functions.
+We have functions that use () => symbols in react.
 3. What is the difference between .js and .jsx extension?
     - js is standard javascript, jsx is a html-like syntax that works well with react.
 Its more intuitive to create react components with it.
 4. What is the difference between .css and .scss?